adam-talbot/clustering-project/README.md

 > - Answer key questions, my hypotheses, and figure out the features that can be used in a regression model to best predict the target variable.
 > - Run at least 2 statistical tests in data exploration.
 Document my hypotheses, set an alpha before running the tests, and document the findings well.
 > - Create visualizations and run statistical tests that work toward discovering variable relationships (independent with independent and independent with dependent).
+> - Explore the data using at least 1 clustering model
 > - Summarize my conclusions, provide clear answers to my specific questions, and summarize any takeaways/action plan from the work above.
 ___

 ##### Plan -> Acquire -> Prepare -> Explore -> ***Model***
-> - Establish a baseline accuracy to determine if having a model is better than no model and train and compare at least 3 different models.
+> - Establish a baseline accuracy to determine if having a model is better than no model and train and compare at least 4 different models.
 Document these steps well.
 > - Train (fit, transform, evaluate) multiple models, varying the algorithm and/or hyperparameters you use.
 > - Compare evaluation metrics across all the models you train and select the ones you want to evaluate using your validate dataframe.
 > - Feature Selection (after initial iteration through pipeline): Are there any variables that seem to provide limited to no additional information?
 If so, remove them.